kinners00/bolt/documentation/bolt_examples.md

 Bolt uses a [Puppetfile](https://puppet.com/docs/pe/latest/puppetfile.html) to install module content from the Forge.
 A `Puppetfile` is a formatted text file that specifies the modules and data you want in each environment.

-1. Create a file named `Puppetfile` in the project directory, with the modules needed for this example:
+1. In the project directory, create a file named `Puppetfile` with the modules needed for this example:

 ```
 mod 'puppetlabs-chocolatey', '5.0.2'